dbarkman/HomeAdvisor/README.md

 Included in this repo are the following:
 * HomeAdvisorAPI: code responsible for handling incoming API calls and returning the response produced by the framework.
 * HomeAdvisorFramework: code responsible for creating, managing and deleting HomeAdvisor objects and data.
-* HomeAdvisor.sql: sql for creating the companion database and user for holding the HomeAdvisor data.
+* HomeAdvisor.sql: SQL for creating the companion database and user for storing the HomeAdvisor data.
 * HomeAdvisor.postman_collection.json: the test suite for testing the HomeAdvisor project with PostMan.
 	* Note: the test suite currently points to the hosted version of this project.